amylour/star_wars_hackathon/README.md

 ### **Music & Sounds**

 The music for game was created using a combination of Rytmik Studio and Rytmik Ultimate.
 As the art was inspired by a Gameboy Advanced game, it made a lot of sense to keep the retro theme for the music too.
 So a chiptune style was chosen to match it.
+We added more to the soundtrack when more levels were created.

-The full song can be found [here](https://soundcloud.com/welshynatorjones/saber-scroll-theme).
+The full OST can be found [here](https://soundcloud.com/welshynatorjones/sets/saber-scroll-ost).

 ### **Wireframes**
 Some basic wireframes were created so the team could be on the same page when creating the layout during coding sessions.